khalidtwl/Minimum-Spanning-Tree/README.md

 g.weight(1,2) // this will give weight between v1 and v2

-try running "java CompleteGraph" to see example results
+try running "javac CompleteGraph.java; java CompleteGraph" to see example results